CaileanMParker/OMRAH/README.md

 ## Configuration

-OMRAH can be configured by editing the "OMRAH.dll.config" app settings file in the installation directory ("[ProgramFiles64Folder]\CaileanMParker\OMRAH\" by default).
+OMRAH can be configured by editing the "OMRAH.dll.config" app settings file in the installation directory ("[ProgramFiles64Folder]\CaileanMParker\OMRAH\" by default, will need admin privileges).
 The following settings are available:

 | Setting | Type | Description | Default |
 | --- | --- | --- | --- |